huliang2016/baidu-salers-logo-prediction/README.md

 ---

 #### Basic info
-* concat predict with resnet152_v2, resnet50_v2, densenet161, inceptionv3 predict results, we can achieve 0.989 online score
+* concat predict result with resnet152_v2, resnet50_v2, densenet161, inceptionv3 models, we can achieve 0.989 online score
 * This project is based on gluon or a more famous parent: mxnet.

 #### Project code structure